Frequently Asked Questions

 If you attend the on-site study weeks, you will have the opportunity to take part in talks, lectures, workshops, practical sessions and seminars from our academic staff and from visiting and guest lecturers.
 If you study by distance, you would receive lectures and seminars and, where possible, practical and workshop sessions or an alternative online.

-Coursework assignments aid learning and are achieved through a variety of assignments in the form of written essays, critiques, reports, case studies, numerical analyses, blogs, presentations and posters.
+All assessments are continual assessments including coursework assignments which aid learning and are achieved through a variety of assignments in the form of written essays, critiques, reports, case studies, numerical analyses, blogs, presentations and posters.
 This provides an opportunity for you to explore your personal interests in the field of professional practice in greater depth.

 The MSc courses finish with a dissertation for which you would have support throughout.